OWF/owf2013/pages/en/practical-information/index.md

 ###Town Center

 **Holiday Inn Saint Germain des Pré**
+<br>*Near the Sainte Placide Metro Station on line 4 which takes you directely to the Beffroi*

+This stylish hotel is located between Saint Germain and Montparnasse districts, just a 2-minute walk from Saint-Placide Metro Station.
+Holiday Inn Paris Saint Germain des Prés offers soundproofed accommodation with air conditioning.

+All of the rooms at the Holiday Inn Paris Saint Germain des Prés are equipped with a satellite TV, minibar. tea and coffee facilities, and a safe.
+Bathrobe and slippers are provided in some of them.
+High-speed, fiber-optic internet connection is available.

+A buffets breakfast with fresh, homemade pastries is served every morning in the lounge or in the room.
+Guests can have a cocktail at the hotel’s bar.

+The Paris Saint Germain des Prés hotel is just 600 metres from the Luxembourg Garden and 1.8 km from Notre-Dame Cathedral.
+The nearby metro stations provide fast access to all attractions in Paris.

+92, rue de Vaugirard, 75006 Paris
+<br>Tel. (+33)1/57 32 47 97

+*Starting at 162 €*

 **Best Western Trianon Rive Gauche (4 stars)**
 <br>*Near the Odeon Metro Station on line 4 which takes you directely to the Beffroi*